 - Walk along a seafront promenade and enjoy the beautiful old gardens of the Villa Comunale

-- Visit the Chiesa Madonna della Rocca to enjoy a bird’s eye view of the city and see the Greek theatre and small chapel which is partially dug into the rock
+- Visit the Chiesa Madonna della Rocca to enjoy a bird's-eye view of the city and see the Greek theater and small chapel, which is partially dug into the rock

 - Visit the ruined medieval castle and narrow, hilly streets of Castelmola, a small village located 3 miles (5 km) north of Taormina